Divorce in the United States: Law

 Divorce in the U.S. is governed by state rather than federal law.
-The laws of the state(s) of residence at the time of divorce govern, not those of the location where the couple was married.
+The laws of the states of residence at the time of divorce govern, not those of the location where the couple was married.
 All states recognize divorces granted by any other state, and all impose a minimum time of residence to file for a divorce, Nevada and Idaho currently being the shortest at six weeks.

 All states allow no-fault divorce on grounds such as irreconcilable differences, irremediable breakdown, and loss of affection.
 Some states mandate a separation period before no-fault divorce.
 Mississippi, South Dakota and Tennessee are the only states that require mutual consent for no-fault divorce.
 The rest of the states permit unilateral no-fault divorce.

 Since the mid-1990s, three states have enacted covenant marriage laws which give couples the option to make divorce more difficult: Louisiana, Arkansas, and Arizona.
 For example, couples who choose covenant marriage may be required to undergo counseling before a divorce can be granted, or to submit their conflicts to mediation.
 In states lacking such provisions, some couples sign contracts undertaking the same obligations.

 A summary (or simple) divorce, available in some jurisdictions, is used when spouses meet certain eligibility requirements, or can agree on key issues beforehand.
 For example, to qualify for summary divorce in California, a couple must meet all of the following requirements: